sem CLI Reference#

 A pipeline

-is the Semaphore 2.0 entity where jobs are defined in order to get
+is the Semaphore 2.0 entity where jobs are defined in order to be

 executed in a Virtual Machine.